J. G. W. Wilmot

-John George Winchester Wilmot (19 September 1830 – 3 August 1895) was a pioneering coffee planter in Sri Lanka and a surveyor in Victoria, Australia.
+John George Winchester Wilmot (19 September 1830 – 3 August 1895) was an English-born pioneering coffee planter in British Ceylon and a surveyor in Victoria, Australia.
 In the latter role, he named several Victorian places, including Baddaginnie, Dimboola, Glenrowan, and Winton.

 Early life

 The details of Wilmot's early life are obscure.
 His mother was Mary (or Maria) Winchester, and he said his father was Dr C E Wilmot.
 However, he may have been an illegitimate member of the Wilmot family, related to Sir Robert Wilmot-Horton and Sir John Eardley-Wilmot, 1st Baronet.
 He claimed to have been born in Winton, Cumbria, but no evidence exists for this.
 Even his date of birth is uncertain.

 He went to school in Boulogne, and ran away to sea in 1842.